 The police badge represents many things.
 Early knights carried shields with emblems respective of their dedication to service of their kingdoms.
 The shield became a symbol of their primary mission--to protect the innocent.
 Today, that tradition carries on, although in a more manageable package.

 Those who wear the badge of the Gulfport Police Department have proven through a highly-selective screening process that they deserve the honor associated with such a symbol.
 The men and women working in our community take great pride in this badge and all that it represents.

 The overall shape remains that of a shield, but it bears a wreath representative of compassion and an eagle indicating strength and courage.
 The seal of the State of Florida sits amidst the blue enameled ribbons designating the wearer as a police officer, detective, sergeant, commander, or chief.
 The badge and all other insignia for police officers and detectives is silver.
 Once promoted to the rank of sergeant, the badge and insignia are colored gold.

 There are two commanders who report directly to the chief of police.
 One is the operations commander, and the other is the commander of professional standards.
-Either may be called upon to serve in the absence of the chief of police.The rank is designated with insignia consisting of two gold bars worn on the shoulder epaulet.
+Either may be called upon to serve in the absence of the chief of police.The rank is designated with insignia consisting of two gold bars worn on the collar or shoulder epaulet.

 Sergeants lead the various operational units of the police department.
 Four of them supervise patrol squads, and one leads the investigative unit.
 The rank is designated with insignia consisting of three gold chevrons worn on the uniform sleeve.